The 365 Blog

 Microsoft released the new AX version a few months ago, a version where the focus is Cloud.
 Currently, we have a Public Cloud, later this year we will get a Private Cloud, and finally, an on-premise solution in 2017.
 The product is also leveraging other Azure based products for their Big Data push: Azure Machine Learning, Azure Internet of Things, Cortana Analytics and Power BI.

-What I believe is a testament to Microsoft’s Azure investments, is the fact that SAP, Netsuite, Acumatica, Saleforce and others are also delivering their platforms on Microsoft's Cloud.
+What I believe is a testament to Microsoft’s Azure investments, is the fact that SAP, NetSuite, Acumatica, Salesforce and others are also delivering their platforms on Microsoft's Cloud.
 Well done, Microsoft!

 That is why the new version can be called AX with no versioning!

-Thomas is a seasoned entrepreneur who began working with Dynamics 25 years ago as an ERP user and implementer, and then utilized it as the system to run his own business.
-In 1999, Thomas joined the Dynamics Professional Services industry with a focus on building ERP high performance organizations in Europe and the US and is known in the industry for selling large international AX deals.
-He is currently CEO of ENAVATE Holdings, LLC.
+Thomas is a seasoned entrepreneur who began working with Microsoft Dynamics 25 years ago as an ERP user and implementer and then utilized it as the system to run his own business.
+In 1999, Thomas joined the Microsoft Dynamics Professional Services industry with a focus on building ERP high performance organizations in Europe and the US and is known in the industry for selling large international AX deals.
+He is CEO of Enavate Holdings, LLC.